Profyeonheelee/TMJ-Dexamethasone-Lidocaine-Injection/README.md

 Analysis code for the study **Longitudinal Clinical Outcomes After Intra-Articular Dexamethasone–Lidocaine Injection for Temporomandibular Joint Arthralgia**.

 The repository contains parallel R and Python scripts for the main and supplementary analyses.
 The analytic dataset is not included because it contains clinical data subject to institutional and ethical restrictions.
+Analyses are provided in both R and Python where applicable. **The R implementation was used for the primary mixed-effects models reported in the manuscript.**

 ## Data